 Then we have the kind of site that uses its homepage as an about page, like this:

 The problem here is that the “about us” text, actually distracts from the main purpose of the page – to get people to take the free pedigree check with a view to registering the horse with the association.
 To make matters worse, the text has pushed the page’s call to action and navigation below the fold, so visitors have to scroll down to see it, something many people simply won’t do.
 If your page is distracting people from your products, then your sales will suffer.

 Although it’s important people should be able to tell what your business does from your homepage, it can be done in just a few words.
-Look back at the screenshot of 123-reg above – the words “The UK’s #1 domain registrar” make it clear exactly what we do, but don’t distract from the rest of the page.
-If someone wants more information, they can head to the “about us” page.
+Look back at the screenshot of 123 Reg above – the words “Search for your perfect domain” make it clear exactly what we do, but don’t distract from the rest of the page.
+If someone wants more information, they can head to the about us page.